|Lat/Lon:||47.47533°N / 121.31086°W|

 Hike the PCT 5.5 miles to the Kendall Katwalk and beyond.
-At around 10 miles, you will need to lose 600 feet near Joe Lake, regaining those feet under Huckleberry Mountain.
-At 13.5 miles from Snoqualmie Pass, find the grassy slopes and gullies that one can access 1/2 mile from Chikamin Pass, and complete the climb as described above.
+At around 9 miles, you will need to lose 600 feet near Joe Lake, regaining those feet under Huckleberry Mountain.
+Pass under Huckleberry Mountain as the trail levels off at the Huckleberry-Chikamin Saddle (10.25 miles from Snoqualmie Pass).
+At 13.5 miles from Snoqualmie Pass and 1/2 mile before Chikamin Pass, find the grassy slopes and gullies that one can access to the summit ridge, and complete the climb as described above.

 Distance: 28 miles round trip: Difficulty: Class 2-3.
 Elevation Gain: Over 5000 feet with lots of ups and downs.